Investor News

 Why Japan is building 22 new coal-fired power stations

-A recent article by Hiroko Tabuchi for the New York Times highlights Japan's plan to build 22 new coal-fired power stations across 17 sites over the next 5 years, adding up to 20GW of capacity to its grid.
+A recent article by Hiroko Tabuchi for the New York Times ($) highlights Japan's plan to build 22 new coal-fired power stations across 17 sites over the next five years, adding up to 20GW of capacity to its grid.

 This is in addition to Japan's existing coal-powered fleet of around 46GW and almost as much as Australia's entire fleet of around 23.1GW of coal-fired electricity generation capacity.

 The failure to scratch below the surface and ask this obvious question is a common problem across the media.
 Why?
-Because asking this question means we need to talk about the problem with intermittent wind and solar.
+Asking this question means we need to talk about the problem of intermittent wind and solar energy.

 In a 2019 report by JEPIC, the issue is clearly stated: